qisun2/amplicon/README.md

  * -j 10:  process 10 samples simultaneously.
 This should not exceed the total number of CPU cores on your computer, and should not exceed 20 even if you have more cores du to IO limitation.
  * =a 0.15: minimum minor allele frequency

+### Output files
+  * hap_genotype: A matrix with all genotypes.
+Each row is a marker, each column is a sample.
+  * hap_genotype_matrix: A file transposed from hap_genotype file, and without read count per allele information.
+  * HaplotypeAllele.fasta: A fasta file with haplotype sequence per allele.

 ### Other parameters
   * -h	show this help message and exit
   * -i	Skip steps. e.g. "-i 12" to skip steps 1 and 2. the steps are: 1. split reads by primers; 2. identify haplotypes across population, and optionally run PCR error correction if set "-e 1"; 3 call genotypes